xt0fer/reveal-slides/md/tc/GitSlides.md

 * `git add {file, directory, ., or other}` -- This stages changes to be committed.
 This, however does not commit that change.
 This essentially means that you're about to commit some changes.
 By specifying a file, it will just add that one file.
 By specifying a directory, every change from that directory down will be added.
 By specifying `.`, that says "Add all changes from this directory downward."
 Meaning that if you're in the root of a git project (like `dev/GitTester` from our example above, all changes in `GitTester` and every directory within it will be added.

 -
-* `git commit -m "{commit message}"` -- This commits your added changes locally and attaches the commit message to the commit.
-Quick note on commit messages, they should be short but descriptive of all the changes you've made.
-Be serious about commit messages.
-If someone wants to know what you've done, they should be able to understand your changes strictly from the commit message.
-Also, note that doing a `commit` does not apply that commit to the remote repository.
-It only applies it locally and you must push it to the remote repository.
-It also only applies to the branch you are on.
+* `git commit -m "{commit message}"`
+    * Commits your added changes locally and attaches the commit message to the commit.
+    * Commit messages should be short but descriptive of all the changes you've made.
+    * `commit` does not apply affect a remote repository until a `push` occurs.

 -
+* `git push`
-* `git push` -- This will take the locally committed changes for a given branch and apply them to the remote repository.
-So, if you've committed a change with `git commit`, the only way for everyone else to be able to use your changes is to run `git push`.
+    * This will take the locally committed changes for a given branch and apply them to the remote repository.
+    * If you've committed a change with `git commit`, the only way for everyone else to be able to use your changes is to run `git push`.

-* `git push -u origin {branch}` -- This is how you put a new branch on the remote repository.
-If you create a branch, the server has no knowledge of it.
-It, essentially, tells the remote repository "Hey, I'm gonna be making changes on a branch, but I want you to keep track of those, too.
+* `git push -u origin {branch}`
+    * Creates a new branch on the remote repository.
+    * If you create a branch, the server has no knowledge of it.
+    * It, essentially, tells the remote repository
+        * "Hey, I'm gonna be making changes on a branch, but I want you to keep track of those, too.
 So here's where to put it and what to call it."

 -
+* `git pull`
-* `git pull` -- This takes the changes that have been made to the remote repository and applies them to your local version.
-So, if someone else pushed a change, you must run `git pull` to be able to view and use their changes.
+    * This takes the changes that have been made to the remote repository and applies them to your local version.
+    * If someone else pushed a change to a remote repository, you must run `git pull` to be able to view and use their changes.

 -
-* `git merge {branch}` -- This command is pretty confusing and kind of dangerous if you don't know what you're doing.
-What it does is applies all of the commits from the branch specified and applies them to your current branch.
+* `git merge {branch}`
+    * Applies all commits from specified branch to your current branch.

 -
 -